-This is one of the best Sri Lanka holiday deals originally designed for 07 nights/08 days.
-But we always cater to our valuable clients requirements and it can be customized for different durations as per request.
+This is one of the best Sri Lanka holiday deals originally designed for 07 nights / 08 days.
+However, we always cater to our valuable clients’ requirements and it can be customised for different durations as per request.

 NKAR Representative will welcome you at the airport.
 Transfer to a beach hotel in Negombo and a leisurely stay for the day.